 In a recent article I wrote about starting, building, and rebuilding a career as an editor.
-But I also pointed out there are many editing opportunities that aren’t necessarily in film and unscripted tv.
+But I also pointed out there are many video editing jobs that aren’t necessarily in film and unscripted tv.

-In this post I’m going to expand on that, putting together a list of different editing jobs in different fields.
+In this post I’m going to expand on that, putting together a list of different video editor jobs in different fields.

-Note that this list will only cover a fraction of what’s out there.
+Note that this list will only cover a fraction of what’s out there for a freelance video editor.
 Not so long ago, having a professional editing system required a massive capital investment, but as options have opened up and costs have plummeted, a working editor today might be making a living on their home computer, or may find yourself commuting every day to a large facility with a shared-storage network feeding footage to dozens of edit bays.
 The options are numerous and vary widely.
+Video production in general is everywhere.

 But I’ll begin with one warning.